Adobe-Experience-Cloud/analytics-io-lab/sections/s1_api_intro/README.md

 }
 ```

-Hint:  The name "Product Views" is only a display name, the actual metric ID is different.
+**Hint:**  The name "Product Views" is only a display name, the actual metric ID is different.
 You may need to use the /metrics endpoint from Exercise 2 to look up the actual metric ID for the Product Views metric.

 6. Click on **Try it out!**

 Take a look at the results.
-Do they match this Analysis Workspace report?
+Do they match the following Analysis Workspace report?

 ![s1_exercise4_results](../../images/s1_exercise4_results.png?raw=true)